azkiflay/kubernetes/README.md

 Firstly, Terraform provides *unified workflow* management when other AWS infrastructure components are also deployed using Terraform.
 Secondly, Terraform enables *full lifecycle management* by creating, updating and deleting resources easily.
 Thirdly, Terraform determines resource dependency graphs before creating the EKS cluster.

-One of the easiest ways to create an EKS cluster is using a [Terraform's EKS repository](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks) provided by HashiCorp.
-The Terraform configuration provisions security groups, Virtual Private Cloud (VPC), and an EKS cluster.
+One of the easiest ways to create an EKS cluster is using a [HashiCorp's example for creating an EKS cluster](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks).
+The Terraform configuration file creates an EKS cluster by creating various resources, including security groups, worker nodes, VPC, and related roles and permissions.
+Details of the repository file are available in the *learn-terraform-provision-eks-cluster* subdirectory.

 The following demonstrates how EKS clusters can be created using Terraform. </br>
 **WARNING:** YOU WILL BE CHARGED when you execute these commands, according to [Amazon EKS pricing](https://aws.amazon.com/eks/pricing/).
-Therefore, remember to issue "**terrafrom destroy**" after you are done with your experimentation so that you DO NOT LEAVE any EKS clusters running, for which you will be charged.
+Therefore, remember to issue "**terrafrom destroy**" after you are done with your experimentation so that you DO NOT LEAVE any EKS cluster running.

   ```bash
     git clone https://github.com/hashicorp/learn-terraform-provision-eks-cluster
     cd learn-terraform-provision-eks-cluster/